-A. Environmental Requirements [7 CFR 3560.3]
+A. Environmental Requirements [7 CFR 3560.3 and 3560.4]

 The Agency considers environmental quality equally with economic, social, and other factors in its program development and decision making processes.
-Agency staff is responsible for effectively integrating Agency environmental policies and procedures with loan and grant origination and servicing activities.
-It is particularly important for MFH Servicing Officials to be aware of environmental requirements concerning sites, especially during the liquidation process, when the Agency needs to ensure that it will not acquire property with an environmental liability.
+Agency Staff is responsible for effectively integrating Agency environmental policies and procedures with loan and grant origination and servicing activities.
+It is particularly important for MFH Servicing Official to be aware of environmental requirements concerning sites, especially during the liquidation process, when the Agency needs to ensure that it will not acquire property with an environmental liability.
 The MFH Servicing Official should also be aware of mitigation measures contained in the Agency's environmental review.
 Where mitigation measures require an on-going effort of owner and management (such as maintaining the condition of a historic building or not building on portions of the site) these should be a part of servicing.
-Agency environmental policies and procedures and historic preservation requirements can be found in RD Instruction 1970.
-Agency-assisted properties must meet current Agency guidance on lead-based paint requirements.
+Agency environmental policies and procedures can be found in RD Instruction 1970, Environmental Program and historic preservation requirements can be found in RD Instruction 1970.
+Agency-assisted properties also must meet current Agency guidance on lead-based paint requirements.